Exercise Solutions

 read input from the files specified by NUL-terminated names in file F; If F is - then read names from standard input

-5) What is the difference between wc -c and wc -m options?
+5) What is the difference between the wc -c and wc -m options?
 And which option would you use to get the longest line length?

 -c, --bytes